rabascoh/school-district-analysis/README.md

 ![District_Summary_Updated](https://github.com/rabascoh/school-district-analysis/blob/main/Resources/DataFrames_Updated/District_Summary_Updated.png)

 ### School Summary
-There is a slight decrease in THS students' scores across the board including a drop in math and reading averages as well as a decrease in the percentage passing math, reading and overall as a result of removing the ninth-grade scores (*see details below*).
+There is a slight decrease in THS students' scores across the board including a drop in math and reading averages as well as a decrease in the percentage passing math, reading and overall as a result of replacing the ninth-grade scores (*see details below*).

-How is the school summary affected?

 **Original School Summary**